iamovrhere/friend-list-on-rails/README.md

 You may need to run `sudo chown -R $USER:$USER *` to fix permissions if you create files within the container as root.

+## Notes

+* `rails s` - Starts rails server.
+* `rails routes` - Display all the routes/
+* `rails g controller home index` - Generators creates controller from template.
+Can be found at `http://localhost:3000/home/index`

 ## Future notes

 Since I'm developing in Docker, if I decide to do this again: